A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Introduction

 Beyond these PINN-adjacent designs, two other spin-space formulations also pursue global-in-time training without stepwise propagation.
 Wang et al.~\cite{wang2021spacetime} introduce a self-normalized spacetime neural network architecture that couples an autoregressive Transformer for spatial modeling with a temporal network for time dependence.
 As an early autoregressive treatment of time evolution in spin systems, it optimizes a global objective derived from an implicit-midpoint discretization and is demonstrated on imaginary-time Heisenberg models.
 The smooth NQS (s-NQS)~\cite{wang2025continuous} makes the ansatz smooth and differentiable in time by expanding network parameters as linear combinations of temporal basis functions, and trains by maximizing a global fidelity objective that aligns the network's next-time state with the output of a short-time propagator acting on the current state.

-All of the above global-in-time optimization works are formulated in spin space, so explicit real-space antisymmetry is not required.
+All of the above global-in-time optimization works are formulated in discrete spin-space, so explicit continuous real-space antisymmetry is not required.
 To the best of our knowledge, no work has demonstrated a global spacetime optimization of the real-space TDSE for interacting fermions, where an explicitly antisymmetric wavefunction in continuous coordinates is essential, and existing PINN-style frameworks have not yet addressed this setting.

 This work explores an alternative to conventional stepwise propagation.
 We introduce a general antisymmetric neural-network wavefunction defined in continuous real space with time as an explicit input coupled to spatial coordinates.
 This architecture enables a unified framework for representing time-dependent solutions of fermionic systems with arbitrary interaction forms, without redesigning the network structure for each new problem.
 By formulating the TDSE as a global spacetime optimization problem with a residual loss, our approach avoids explicit ODE integration and enables highly parallelized training.
 Although the intrinsic causal structure of time evolution implies that error propagation cannot be entirely eliminated, our results demonstrate that accurate long-time simulations are feasible within this framework.
 Rather than replacing stepwise solvers, this method provides a complementary route to real-space TDSE solutions that is scalable, expressive, and generalizable, moving beyond the step-by-step paradigm.